DreamingRaven/nemesyst/README.md

 Currentley RavenRecSyst does not support multivariate targets, specifically any "target" with more than one value, this is a future addition.

 ### Training
 To train the data set you first require a pipeline (see pipelines section).
-This pipeline is what will create an interatable mongoDb cursor which can retrieve the data you want in the manner you want it retrieved.
+This pipeline is what will create an interatable mongoDb cursor which can retrieve the data you want in the manner you want it retrieved, please see previous section "Pipelines".

 The conditions that need to be met to allow for training:
 - An initialised mongoDb database with username and password ( --toInitDb, --user, --pass )